 Infection is one of the most common complications of hard-to-heal and non-healing wounds.
 Infection and colonization with bacteria form an important barrier to healing for all chronic wounds, regardless of the cause of the wound.

 Diabetic foot ulcers

 415 million people are diagnosed with diabetes worldwide and this number rises every year.
 Diabetes is associated with peripheral neuropathy, where nerves become damaged.
 People who develop neuropathy don’t feel pain when they are injured, so they may not notice soft tissue damage in the foot until the damage is quite extensive.
 Many of these people also have peripheral artery disease (PAD) as a result of poor blood circulation to the legs.
 PAD reduces a person’s ability to fight infection and puts them at a higher risk of developing foot ulcers.
-15% of people with diabetes develop a foot ulcer, 2-4% will face an amputation because of an infection and other related complications.
+About 15% of people with a diabetic foot ulcer will face an amputation because of an infection or other complications.